lixpaulian/stm32f7-uart/README.md

 The POSIX approach to configure a serial port is through the `struct termios` and its related API.
 Unfortunately, the standard newlib for embeded development does not include it.
 The good news is that Liviu plans to support `termios` and friends in an upcoming version of the µOS++.
 Until then the `termios.h` and `fcntl.h` header files have been included with the driver.
 The lack of newlib support means that you cannot call `tcgetattr` and `tcsetattr` library functions.
 However, you can still access these functions directly from the driver (see the test example).

+The STM32Fxx family UARTs support only 7 and 8 bits characters, with or without parity.
+On the other hand, `termios` defines 5, 6, 7 and 8 bit characters, i.e. as CS5, CS6, CS7 and CS8, thus the driver supports only CS7 and CS8 modes.

-The current implementation supports CTS/RTS hardware handshaking and can be enabled/disabled over the standard `termios` structure.
+The current implementation supports CTS/RTS hardware handshaking and can be enabled/disabled over the `termios` structure.
 This functionality is implemented by the HAL and the STM32F7xx hardware.

 The `termios` VMIN and VTIM control characters are properly interpreted; in addition, because in embedded applications much shorter delays than 0.1 seconds are often required, we use a second control caracter (mapped onto "spare 2") to reach a finer grain timeout for VTIM.
 This control character can be refered as `c_cc[VTIM_MS]`, or `c_cc[VTIM + 2]` and can take values from 0 to 99 ms. The final timeout will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM_MS]`.
-Note however, that when the driver is operated in DMA mode, the POSIX description of the relationship between VTIM and VMIN does not fully apply: the inter-character timeout is not  observed, rather the timeout until the first idle character.

 The driver supports RS-485 half-duplex operation.
 There are two aspects to consider: